netoferraz/Similarity-ANEEL/README.md

 **X_LM.npy**: this is a file that contains the vector representation for each text in 'LanguageModelFile.csv'.

 **most_similar.py**: this script gets the K most similars texts to a given text.

+**MultiFit_ANEEL.ipynb**: notebook to get the vector representations calculated by the MULTIFIT language model pre-trained in the portuguese wikipedia.

+**app.py**: file that creates the app.
+To use it you have to install dash (pip install dash==1.6.1) and type 'python app.py' in your terminal